Overview

 • State Bloat: As data accumulates, running full nodes becomes more expensive and fragile, threatening decentralization

-• Complexity: Multi-layer architecture (L1 + L2s) increases attack surface and integration challenges
+• Complexity: Multi-layer architecture (L1 + L2s) increases attack surface and deployment challenges

 • Upgrade Risks: Hard forks like Pectra introduce potential for bugs or consensus failures